openhouse/photo-filter/project-guidelines.md

 - Keep dependencies up to date; use `yarn` consistently.
 - Exclude unnecessary files and directories using `.gitignore` (e.g., `node_modules/`, `public/images/`, `data/`, `exports/`).
 - **Integrate External Tools**: Manage calls to external tools (like `osxphotos`) within the Node.js application.
+- **Ember.js Integration**: Ensure that Ember.js and its dependencies are properly managed and documented.

 ## Error Handling and Logging